 The MSIPS curriculum is highly flexible and offers students a wide variety of graduate-level courses from which to choose.
-Students tailor their educational and research experience in preparation for the next stage of their training or career.
-The program is a residential, full-time, one year academic program requiring 32 credit hours (24 coursework, 8 capstone) .
-Each credit hour is expected to require 1 hour in class and approximately 2-3 hours outside of class per week .
+Under the guidance of a faculty mentor, students tailor their educational and research experience in preparation for the next stage of their academic training or professional career.
+The program is a residential, full-time, one year master's degree requiring 32 total credit hours (24 credits of coursework, 8 credit capstone).

 - Fall semester: 11-13 course credits